 8: Promote Exciting Offers and Deals

-According to the previously-cited Sprout Social study, consumers are most interested in seeing social media posts about discounts or sales.
+According to Clootrack, 64% of consumers buy when things go for sale.
 You may already create original graphics promoting your latest offers and deals, but you could go a step further by making an initial announcement through video.
 You can then use the original images to continue the promotion in the days that follow.

 9: Tell Relatable Stories